sourcegraph/sourcegraph-public-snapshot/doc/admin/updates/kubernetes.md

 ## Unreleases

-- `cadvisor` container can collect out of memory events happening to containers and it can be used to discover underprovisoned resources.
-As a result, `cadvisor` now has to run in `privileged` mode.
-If you have your own monitoring infrastructure, you may choose to disable `cadvisor` or set `cadvisor.containerSecurityContext.privileged=false` in your override file. [#4126](https://github.com/sourcegraph/deploy-sourcegraph/pull/4126)
+- `cadvisor` now defaults to run in `privileged` mode.
+This allows `cadvisor` to collect out of memory events happening to containers which can be used to discover underprovisoned resources.
+This is disabled by default in `non-privileged` overlay. [#4126](https://github.com/sourcegraph/deploy-sourcegraph/pull/4126)

 ## 3.38 -> 3.39